BNasmith/PTForsyth/PTFWorkofChrist.md

 is all going to work out to a grand consumma- tion.
-You do not see that, but you must make an effort and accept it as the genius and drift of things ; and that is faith.
+You do not see that, but you must make an effort and accept it as the genius and drift of things; and that is faith.
 You must accept the idea that the whole world is working out, through much suffering and by many round- about ways, to a grand final consummation